Space-time approach to spontaneous symmetry breaking in the Abelian-gauge interaction: Introduction

+A prominent feature of the Lorentz transformation is that it does not leave the temporal order of events on the spacelike path invariant.
+When the fermion has a small velocity, the observer has more options for having a large relative velocity $v$ to the fermion.
+A sufficiently large spacelike interval between two events, such as $c(t_2-t_1) <(v/c)(x_2-x_1) $ in Eq.(\ref{eq:7}), reverses the temporal order of two events, $t_2'<t_1'$ as shown in Figure.\ref{fig.1}(b).

+The natural interpretation without the reversal of temporal order is that a positively-charged antifermion runs in the opposite direction.
+(Historically, Stueckelberg first stressed this \cite{stu}, and later Feynman independently made an intuitive explanation for the raison d'etre of antiparticle along this line \cite{fey}.)
+The intermediate many-body state should be described using antifermion so that the time direction is not reversed by any observer.
+Therein lies the key for understanding the vacuum with broken-chiral-symmetry.

-In Section 2, using the path-integral formalism, the physical vacuum of massless fermion is derived from the requirement of relativity and superposition principle.
-In Section 3, the generation of mass of the massless fermion in this physical vacuum is explained.
-In Section 4, the generation of mass of the gauge boson in the physical vacuum is explained.
-In Section 5, we derive the Higgs-like boson as a local excitation propagating in the physical vacuum, the mass of which is calculated as an excitation energy.
-In Section 6, we perform one-loop perturbation calculation for the effective coupling of the Higgs-like mode to the gauge field $B_{\mu}$, and the self interaction of this mode.
-In Section 7, as an example of the reaction through this Higgs-like mode, we calculate the total cross section of the pair-annihilation of massive fermion and antifermon to massive gauge bosons.
-In Section 8, renormalizability of this model is examined.
-In Section 9, we briefly discuss some generalization of the present model to the electroweak interaction, which will be explained in details in the next paper.
+In this paper, we derive spontaneous symmetry breaking from a kinematical requirement.
+In Section 2, using the massless fermion system coupled to the Abelian-gauge field, the concept of the relativistic many-body state is applied to the intermediate states in the collision of this system, and it is shown that the kinematical requirement on the time direction in this many-body state leads to the physical vacuum with broken-chiral-symmetry.
+Section 3 describes some dynamical consequences of this kinematical requirement.
+In Section 3-1, and 3-2, the mass of the fermion is generated from gauge bosons in the condensed field energy.
+In Section 3-3, the mass generation of the gauge boson in the physical vacuum is explained.
+In Section 3-4, the Higgs-like boson is derived as a local excitation propagating in the physical vacuum, the mass of which is calculated as an excitation energy.
+Section 4 gives an interim summary.
+In Section 5, one-loop perturbation calculation is performed for the effective coupling of the Higgs-like mode to the gauge field, and for the self interaction of this mode.
+In Section 6, the total cross section is calculated for the pair-annihilation of massive fermion and antifermon to massive gauge bosons.
+In Section 7, renormalizability of this model is examined.
+In Section 8, some generalization to the electroweak interaction is briefly discussed.